infotiv-research/gokart-documentation/docs/issues-todo.md

 ### Issue List

+- ❌ Wifi only connects to INFOTIV internal wifi AP
 - ✅ Left & Right wheels are not synced: Possible Solution: Using the backup GoKart may possibly solve this.
 - ✅ Not possible to turn the wheel to the Left: Found a working solution in the repository
 - ✅ CAN message cannot be used to control the wheel/speed: Replaying the CAN can move the steering wheel.
 - ❌ System beeping for no reason with Red flashing light

-    1- Possible Solution: Use remote control (or ROS) to do propulsion operation (steering & speeed) and it changes the beeping patter and light color to orange
+    1- Possible Solution: Use remote control (or ROS) to do propulsion operation (steering & speeed) and it changes the beeping patern and light color to orange

     2- Possible Solution: internal gyro notices that the device is tilted?

 - ❌ The NVIDIA Jetson TX2 Developer Kit comes with 19v & 4.7A (90W max) power supply.
-However the external power & possible the battries cannot provide enough power and causes the Jetson to shutdown when wheel/steerin are engaged.
+However the external power & possible the battries cannot provide enough power and causes the Jetson to shutdown when wheel and steering are engaged.
 - ✅ Kill switch: Fixed in the code.
 - ❌ Extra power supply & battery
 - ❌ Segway supports external batteries (BMS need to be studied throughly)